wp-plugins/order-tracking/readme.txt

 == Description ==

-This plugin allows you to post updates about the status of orders or support tickets that can be viewed through the front-end of your WordPress site.
+This plugin allows you to post updates about the status of orders or tickets that can be viewed through the front-end of your WordPress site.
 It’s easy to use through the WordPress admin panel and completely customizable with CSS.
 Orders can be input and updated manually, or entered by uploading a spreadsheet.
-Options are available to decide what information is displayed, to style the tracking form, to import and export orders via spreadsheet and to send out status update emails and more.
+Options are available to decide what information is displayed, to style the tracking form, to import and export orders via spreadsheet,to send out status update emails and more!

 Simply insert the ‘order-tracking’ shortcode into any page, and the tracking form will be displayed.

 = Key Features =